Watanuuki/Watanuuki/README.md

-- 👋 Hi, I’m @Semen
+- 👋 Hi, I’m @Semyon
 - 👀 I’m interested in Testing
-- 🌱 I’m currently learning PyTest
+- 🌱 I’m currently learning JS

 <!---
 Watanuuki/Watanuuki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.